biomejs/biome/website/src/content/docs/linter/rules/use-for-of.md

 This rule is part of the [nursery](/linter/rules/#nursery) group.
 :::

-This rule recommends a for-of loop when the loop index is only used to read from an array that is being iterated.
+This rule recommends a `for-of` loop when in a `for` loop, the index used to extract an item from the iterated array.

 Source: https://typescript-eslint.io/rules/prefer-for-of/